Safe-DS/DSL/docs/stdlib/safeds/ml/nn/FNNLayer.md

 | `outputSize` | [`Int`][safeds.lang.Int] | The number of neurons in this layer | - |
 | `inputSize` | [`Int?`][safeds.lang.Int] | The number of neurons in the previous layer | `#!sds null` |

-??? quote "Source code in `layer.sdsstub`"
+??? quote "Stub code in `layer.sdsstub`"

     ```sds linenums="7"
     class FNNLayer(